athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Tiddalik.md

 abilities_mid:
   - name: ""
   - name: "Deluge"
     desc: "  A creature can provoke a waterlogged tiddalik into laughing and releasing its stored water with a successful check to DC 25 Performance check a joke or funny story.
 The tiddalik also disgorges its water automatically if it dies while waterlogged, or can voluntarily Deluge as a three-action activity that has the concentrate trait.
-The mass of stored water swamps a 10-foot emanation, dealing 8d6 bludgeoning damage to creatures in the area (DC 25 Reflex check save) and making the area difficult terrain for 1 day.
+The mass of stored water swamps a @Template[emanation|distance:10], dealing 8d6 bludgeoning damage to creatures in the area (DC 25 Reflex check save) and making the area difficult terrain for 1 day.
 The tiddalik can't use its spit Strike or Expel Wave until it next Drinks in Abundance."

 attacks:
   - name: ""